Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 How to Report IPO and Unlisted Shares in ITR

-Filing your tax return correctly is crucial.
-I've made mistakes here myself, and it's not fun when the tax department sends notices.
+It is very important to file your tax return correctly,y as I have myself made mistakes here before, and it is not fun when the tax department sends notices.

 Which ITR Form to Use